ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 ###  XOR gate

-- The slightly more complicated 2-bit gate is the XOR gate, it's truth table has been mentioned below
+- A slightly more complicated 2-bit gate is the XOR gate, whose truth table is mentioned below.

 ``````{grid}
 :label: xor-gate